 That’s a pretty sweet month and I’m happy with the results.
-It’s lower than last year but my tax refund was also quite a bit lower in 2019.
-However, my income this year was a bit higher due to a promotion I received last year at work which helped fuel some of this additional savings.
+It’s higher than last year despite my tax refund being quite a bit lower in 2019.
+However, that’s due to my income this year being a bit higher due to a promotion I received last year at work which helped fuel some of this additional savings.

 It’s good to finish up the winter season with a strong month.
 I know my expenses will start to tick up as the weather gets nicer and we start to travel a bit more.
 We don’t have anything extravagant planned like our Hawaii honeymoon this year.
 However, day trips and some fancy meals are certainly on the menu and that will bump up the expenses a bit.